“A feast for the senses.

 The Grand Electric supports the Companion Card program.
 Tickets are available for the companion/carer of a patron who holds a companion card.
 After you have booked your full price ticket, please visit https://tixsupport.moshtix.com.au/hc/en-us/requests/new to request your companion ticket.

 Please feel free to wear whatever makes you feel Grand!
 No dress code is enforced but guests are encouraged to embrace the theme of the show.
-For Blanc de Blanc Encore this includes vintage glam, all things white and a touch of sparkle.

 The shows performed at The Grand Electric are strictly 18+ only.
 Minors may enter the front of house areas before the show with adult supervision.